 Goal 11 of the United Nations’ Sustainable Development goals is to: “Make cities and human settlements inclusive, safe, resilient and sustainable” The United Nations (UN) has identified sustainable transport as a critical core component of Goal 11.
 World leaders recognized unanimously at the 2012 United Nations Conference on Sustainable Development (Rio +20) that transportation and…

+Disability parking permits prioritise accessibility for individuals with disabilities in Australia, aligning with the SCHADS Award and other important initiatives.
 In NSW, to obtain a disability parking permit, you need to apply for a Mobility Parking Scheme permit with Services NSW.
-If you have one of these permits, then you can also apply for an Australian Disability Parking Permit.
-When you have this you can travel between states, for no extra cost.
-Eligibility To be…
+If you have one of these permits, then you can also apply for an…

 Every day, people with disabilities experience barriers that make it difficult to participate and work in the community.
 Their disabilities may be visible and obvious, such as use of a wheelchair, or invisible and non-obvious, such as breathing difficulties, or a prosthetic limb.
 Barriers to accessibility may be physical, such as inaccessible streetscapes; social, such…